PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

-Read Evaluate Report operation, specifying the transaction identifier of the evaluate quality report document to be read in the URI.
+Read Evaluate Report operation, specifying the *transaction identifier* of the evaluate quality report document to be read in the URI.

 If an HTTP Accept header with value 'text/html' is included in the request, returns an HTML representation of the report.
 The default representation is XML.

-See the Evaluate Data Package service method for information about how to obtain the transaction id.
+See the :ref:`Evaluate Data Package <evaluate-data-package>` service method for information about how to obtain the *transaction identifier*.

 REST API
 """"""""